Strong Partitioning and a Machine Learning Approximation for Accelerating the Global Optimization of Nonconvex QCQPs

-We learn optimal instance-specific heuristics for the global minimization of nonconvex quadratically-constrained quadratic programs (QCQPs).
-Specifically, we consider partitioning-based convex mixed-integer programming relaxations for nonconvex QCQPs and propose the novel problem of strong partitioning to optimally partition variable domains \textit{without} sacrificing global optimality. {Since solving this max-min strong partitioning problem exactly can be very challenging, we design a local optimization method that leverages generalized gradients of the value function of its inner-minimization problem.
+\ABSTRACT{We learn optimal instance-specific heuristics for the global minimization of nonconvex quadratically-constrained quadratic programs (QCQPs).
+Specifically, we consider partitioning-based convex mixed-integer programming relaxations for nonconvex QCQPs and propose the novel problem of strong partitioning to optimally partition variable domains \textit{without} sacrificing global optimality.
+Since solving this max-min strong partitioning problem exactly can be very challenging, we design a local optimization method that leverages generalized gradients of the value function of its inner-minimization problem.
 However, even solving the strong partitioning problem to local optimality can be time-consuming.
-To address this, we propose a simple and practical machine learning (ML) approximation for homogeneous families of QCQPs.} We conduct a detailed computational study on randomly generated QCQP families, including instances of the pooling problem, using the open-source global solver Alpine.
-Numerical experiments demonstrate that our ML approximation of strong partitioning reduces Alpine's solution time by a factor of $2$ to $4.5$ \textit{on average}, with a maximum reduction factor of $10$ to $200$ across the different QCQP families. \ denote the set of indices of variables participating in nonconvex terms within~\eqref{eqn:qcqp}.
-We assume, without loss of generality, that $\mathcal{NC} = \{1, 2, \dots, \abs{\mathcal{NC}}\}$, i.e., only the first $\abs{\mathcal{NC}}$ variables $x_i$ participate in nonconvex terms.
-Furthermore, we assume for simplicity that the domain of each variable $x_i$, $i \in \mathcal{NC}$, is partitioned into $d+1$ subintervals, where $d \geq 1$ (other partitioning schemes can be handled similarly).
-Let $P$ denote the $\abs{\mathcal{NC}} \times (d+2)$ matrix of partitioning points (including the variable bounds $0$ and $1$), where
+To address this, we propose a simple and practical machine learning (ML) approximation for {homogeneous} families of QCQPs. {Motivated by practical applications, we conduct a detailed computational study using the open-source global solver Alpine to evaluate the effectiveness of our ML approximation in accelerating the repeated solution of homogeneous QCQPs with fixed structure.
+Our study considers randomly generated QCQP families, including instances of the pooling problem, that are benchmarked using state-of-the-art global optimization software.} Numerical experiments demonstrate that our ML approximation of strong partitioning reduces Alpine's solution time by a factor of $2$ to $4.5$ \textit{on average}, with maximum reduction factors ranging from $10$ to $200$ across {these} QCQP families. }

+\FUNDING{We gratefully acknowledge funding from LANL's Center for Nonlinear Studies and the U.S.\ Department of Energy's LDRD program for the projects ``20230091ER: Learning to Accelerate Global Solutions for Non-convex Optimization'' and ``20210078DR: The Optimization of Machine Learning: Imposing Requirements on Artificial Intelligence.''}